MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 :::image type="content" source="media/timeline-browser-view.png" alt-text="Timeline in app for the account table main form":::

-The timeline control provides an easy and immersive experience to view information related to a table, such as accounts or contacts, which gives users a better understanding and helps them deliver more personalized service in an efficient and effective manner.
+The timeline control provides an easy way to view information related to a table, such as accounts or contacts.
+This immersive experience helps give users a better understanding of their customer interactions, and helps them deliver more personalized service in an efficient and effective manner.

-This experience gives app makers the ability to configure the information displayed on the timeline to help users access information and create new activity records, such as emails and tasks directly from the timeline quickly so they can deliver more personalized service.
+App makers have the ability to configure the information displayed on the timeline to help users access information and create new activity records, such as emails and tasks directly from the timeline quickly so they can deliver more personalized service.

 ## Add a timeline